-Visitors to Oahu often spend their time seeing the island's most popular places: Waikiki Beach, the Pearl Harbor Memorial, and the Diamond Head crater.
-To truly soak in Hawaiian culture, however, you also don't want to miss a visit to a heiau.
+Visitors to Oahu often spend their time seeing the island’s most popular places: Waikiki Beach, the Pearl Harbor Memorial, and the Diamond Head crater.
+To truly soak in Hawaiian culture, however, you also don’t want to miss a visit to a heiau in Oahu.
 These Hawaiian temples were once used by native islanders to pray and make offerings or sacrifices to gods, goddesses, and spirits.

 Heiaus were abandoned or destroyed in the 1800s when Christianity came to the Pacific islands.
 Today, the ruins of the surviving temples are preserved in historic sites that you can visit.

 While you’re in Oahu, visit these main heiaus:

 Pu’u O Mahuka Heiau State Historic Site in Oahu’s North Shore is the largest heiau on the island.
 According to historians, this site was overseen by priests and consists of three walled enclosures that once likely held structures.
 Worshippers may have lit a fire to communicate to the heiau on Kauai.
 The Pu’u O Mahuka name means “hill of escape,” perhaps because volcano goddess Pele jumped from here to the neighboring island, Molokai, after feuding with her sister, Namakaokahai.
 From the historic site, you can view the Waimea Valley and Oahu’s North Shore.

 Inland from Kailua Bay, you’ll find Ulupo Heiau State Historic Site.
 What was once a large structure, possibly a tower, is now a 30-foot-tall mound of rocks near a stream and marsh.
 It is believed native islanders used the area for farming fish and growing crops.
 Legend says the area may have been built or inhabited by Menehune, or little people who lived on the islands before Polynesians settled here.
 Today, visitors to Ulupo say they feel a sense of peace.